|Enroll | Register | Get Transcripts | Email | Online Tools|

 Bill McQueary - Tight Ends

-This season marks Bill McQueary’s 17th campaign as a member of the Delta College football staff, and his forty-fourth year of coaching overall.
+Bill McQueary has been a member of the Delta College football staff since 1996, and brings over forty years coaching experience overall.
 He has held many positions, and has had made many moves during the course of his career.

 As a collegian, McQueary was a two-way starter at San Jose City College.
 He then transferred to San Francisco State University where he played as an offensive lineman during the 1967 and 1968 seasons.